Improving Handwritten Text Recognition via 3D Attention and Multi-Scale Training: Methodology

 Through the 3D attention module, a series of 3D feature maps can be transformed into the corresponding visual features ${\bf{r}}_t (t=0...T)$.
 As shown in Fig.~\ref{feain}-(a), for the visual feature ${\bf{r}}_t$, the global context feature ${\bf{l}}_t$ and the local context ${\bf{s}}_t$ can be extracted by using the self-attention mechanism and the recurrent units, respectively.
-In this paper, we directly employ the computation method of the ${\bf{f}}^{'}$ in Fig.~\ref{3dat} to obtain the global features ${\bf{l}}_t$.
-For the local features, the standard LSTM (Fig.~\ref{feain}-(b)) is used.
-The LSTM consists of forget, input and output gates for maintaining its state over time:

-where ${\bf{r}}_t$ represents the input at time $t$ and ${\bf{s}}_t$ is the corresponding output, $\bf{i}$, $\bf{g}$, $\bf{o}$ and $\bf{c}$ are the input gate, forget gate, output gate and cell vectors, respectively.
-The weight matrix subscripts have the meaning suggested by their names.
+We directly use the computation method of the ${\bf{f}}^{'}$ in Fig.~\ref{3dat} to obtain the global context information ${\bf{l}}_t$.
+For the local context features, the standard LSTM (Fig.~\ref{feain}-(b)) is used. ${\bf{r}}_t$ represents the input at time $t$ and ${\bf{s}}_t$ is the corresponding output, $\bf{i}$, $\bf{g}$, $\bf{o}$ and $\bf{c}$ are the outputs of input gate, forget gate, output gate and cell vectors, respectively.
 Finally, the visual feature ${\bf{r}}_t$, the global feature ${\bf{l}}_t$ and the local feature ${\bf{s}}_t$ are simply contacted together:

 The well-defined representations $\bf{v}$ can be directly fed into a classification layer and also be used as the input of the decoder during the joint training of the CTC and the CE losses.